tejaswi-swarna-98/Netflix-Exploratory-Data-Analysis/README.md

 ## **Dataset**
 This dataset is a publicly available dataset taken from kaggle.
-You can download this from here: Dataset: https://www.kaggle.com/datasets/shivamb/netflix-shows
+You can download this from here: [Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows)

 ## **Business Problem**
 Analyse the data and generate insights that could help Netflix in deciding which type of